 If you want to avoid mosquitos congregating around your light sources, newer, more current yellow LED lights are your best bet.

 With the use of LEDs, you will have less of a chance of encountering those annoying insects.
-Because most LED lights emit a yellow light, mosquitoes will seek out alternative sources that emit blue hues.
+Because most LED lights emit yellow light, mosquitoes will seek alternative sources that emit blue hues.